Updated as of July 20, 2021

 · Suggest that you may receive a different price or rate for goods or services or a different level or quality of goods or services.

 As a California resident, you also have the right, at any time, to tell us not to sell Personal Information – this is called the "right to opt-out" of the sale of Personal Information.
-To do so, please click the "Do Not Sell My Personal Information" button below.
-To exercise your other rights you can file a request by clicking here.
+To do so, please click the "Do Not Sell My Personal Information" button below or through the link in our header menu.
+To exercise any of your rights under CCPA, please file a request by clicking here or contacting us at the phone number below.
+You must provide your full name, and email address.
+You may need to verify your identity and your residency within California.
+We will respond to your request within 45 days or let you know if we need more time.

 11. Updating Personal Information